apache/maven-site/content/markdown/configure.md

 ### `.mavenrc` file:

 Located in `$%USERPROFILE%/.mavenrc` (or `%USERPROFILE%\mavenrc_pre.cmd` on Windows) this file defines environment variables used when Maven builds the project.
-With this users can define variables in either the settings.xml or pom.xml and have them read the property that was set by the .mavenrc file.
+With this users can define environment variables in either the `settings.xml` or `pom.xml` and have them read the property that was set by the `.mavenrc` file.

 ## Other guides